AngKhaiPin/Assignment-Cpp/PART2.md

 c) no more movement for that zombie the next turn
 d) HUD still shows the zombie wif 0 hp

-2. after alien got defeated by zombie (game ends)
-3. when alien hit pod, deal damage to zombie
+2. when alien hit pod, after dealing damage, check if zombie is dead or not.
-4. Save & Load files

 ## Additional Features